Photoshop Design Tutorial: Whimsical Wonders

 We create stairs nearly the same way, the difference is that black sticks can be created using the usual selection M, making a long thin rectangle and filling it with black, blur with a value of 0.5%, and slightly bending with the Transform.

 Create three ladders and place them into a separate group above the group with the houses:

 To create a chimney on the roof of the house on the top you need to open our first texture, open a layer with the sketch and cut out a pipe from the texture.

-For the chimney on the red left house you need to take any brick texture, place it above the house, but under the sketch and cut it out by the Lasso tool.
-Using the Transform deformation Tool shape it.
+For the chimney on the red left house, you need to take any brick texture, place it above the house, but under the sketch and cut it out by the Lasso tool.
+Shape it using the Transform deformation Tool.
 Carefully clean the edges with a soft Eraser.